Chicken Care 101

 Shelter- Shelters should be sturdy and predator proof with adequate spacing for hens.
 There are many different types of coops out there.
 The main thing you can ask yourself here is "Do my chickens need an enclosed run or will they be free ranging an area?"
 Breaking it these two categories makes it easier to figure out what kind of coop, size and predator-proofing measures to take.

 Once you know which one you will need you can focus on the design of the coop and size.
 For all coops your hens will need roosting bars to sleep on at night.
-2x4's turned flat so that the fat side is up and where the place their feet is the best design.
+2x4's turned flat so that the fat side is up and where the place their feet is a great design.
+You can also just use some thick branches for your roosts.
 All coops will need strong protection against predators.
-We suggest metal hardware cloth over chicken wire, trust me experience teaches you a lot.
+We suggest metal hardware cloth rather than chicken wire, trust me experience teaches you a lot.
+Wind protection is a must for your hens.
+During winter months you can add some extra insulation by using plastic roll sheeting from any hardware store.
+Never ever use a heat lamp or an electric heater inside your coop.
+This is a major fire hazard and not needed if your have adequate wind protection.